shwina/still-magic/_en/branches.md

 the overall history of the project can become very difficult to read.

 There is a command called `git stash` that will temporarily save work on a branch.
-I recommend not using it,
+We don't recommend using it,
 since it creates yet another place where valuable information might be stored (or forgotten).
 Instead,
 commit changes in the branch as you work,